-In São Paulo, the latest edition of the cycle of lectures and debates Frontiers of Thought received Joshua Greene, a psychologist, neuroscientist and philosopher who works as professor and director of the Greene Lab at Harvard University.
-Journalist João Gabriel de Lima mediated Greene’s presentation.
+In the latest edition of the series of lectures and debates from Frontiers of Thought, Joshua Greene, a psychologist, neuroscientist and philosopher who works as a professor and director of the Greene Lab at Harvard University was featured.
+During this event, journalist João Gabriel de Lima mediated Greene’s presentation.

-This year, the events hosted by Frontiers of Thought have a main theme: the world in disagreement, democracy and culture wars.
+This year, the main theme of the events hosted by Frontiers of Thought was: the world in disagreement, democracy and culture wars.
 Greene's approach to dealing with the issue lies in morality, as he is an expert in the subject and that motivated his latest book, Moral tribes: emotion, reason, and the gap between us and them.

 For the Harvard professor, the definition of morality can be understood as the search for the solution of the tragedy between commons – that is, between us, human beings.
 “It is a kind of tool that lives in our head and allows avoiding tragedy when thinking about the well-being of everyone as a whole,” he claims.
 “People should not think about what is good just for themselves; instead, they should think about what is good for us as a collective group.”